ryu1kn/vscode-text-marker/README.md

     Text colour will be chosen to be distinctive from the background highlight colour.
     This will hide the text colour given by syntax highlighting; if this is not desirable, set it `false`.

+* `textmarker.hideStatusBarItems` (default: `false`)

+    Hide status bar items.
+When set it `true`, the buttons to switch the modes of partial/whole match and case sensitive/insensitive match will not be displayed.

 * `textmarker.delayForRefreshingHighlight` (default: `300`)